List of The Idolmaster characters: Cinderella Project

 Minami is a college student who plays lacrosse.
 She is similar to Ritsuko, being hardworking and responsible.
 She doesn't have a lot of character development, despite the fact that during the idol's training camp, she was elected as the Cinderella Project's supervisor due to being the oldest idol.
 However, she ended up overworking herself and fell sick during the idol fest, so she was initially unable to perform onstage.
 Later on, she managed to get over her sickness in time to perform with the rest of the idols during the finale.
 She is one half of the unit "Love Laika" along with Anastasia.

-Her Cinderella Master single, released on May 22, 2013, charted on the Oricon Singles Chart for five weeks and topped at #10 on June 3.
+Her Cinderella Master single, released on May 22, 2013, charted on the Oricon Singles Chart for five weeks and topped at No. 10 on June 3.